CPHRx64/TIA110/README.md

 TO RUN THE CODE
 1. Clone the repo
 2. Open with Android Studio
-3. Complile MainActvity.kt to run the application.
+3. Complile MainActvity.kt to run the application on a physical android device.